tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/about/index.md

 My mother tongue is Swabian, however I am also pretty familiar with German and English.
 Swedish and French also works to some extend.

-IT things are also fine :).
+IT things are fine as well :).
 What really hooked me was and still is Linux.
 After school and apprenticeship I worked as system administrator.
 Nowadays, I am still maintaining some systems but most of the time goes into coding.
 I view back of quiet a history of projects with a broad variety of tool stacks.